The New Orleans Book Festival at Tulane University

 - There will be panel discussions, moderated conversations, keynote lectures, book fairs and workshops.
 Each day will include at least one major plenary session at which a leading author will be featured.
 The festival will also provide a forum for media outlets, authors and readers to network and collaborate in one of the most vibrant and culturally diverse cities in the world.

-- All events will take place on Tulane’s uptown campus, including the Lavin-Bernick Center for University Life, The Commons, Freeman and McAlister auditoriums, Myra Clare Rogers Memorial Chapel, Dixon Hall and the Berger Family Lawn.
+- All events will take place on Tulane’s uptown campus, including the Lavin-Bernick Center for University Life, McAlister Auditorium, Myra Clare Rogers Memorial Chapel, Goldring/Woldenberg Business Complex and the Berger Family Lawn.

 Family Day is open and accessible to all children of our community and their families.
 As part of the Family Day programming, the festival will host outreach programs, including author visits to local schools.
 To participate in programming, the festival also plans to engage local partners whose mission includes literacy and family-centered initiatives.

-The festival co-chairs are former New Orleans First Lady Cheryl Landrieu and Tulane professor of history and bestselling biographer Walter Isaacson.
+The festival co-chairs are former New Orleans First Lady Cheryl Landrieu and Walter Isaacson, the Leonard A. Lauder Professor of American History and Values in Tulane’s School of Liberal Arts and bestselling biographer.
 Landrieu is the founder of the New Orleans Book Festival and has a long history of supporting strategic community initiatives in New Orleans, most recently focused on literacy and advocacy for the advancement of women and girls.
 Isaacson is the past CEO of the Aspen Institute, where he is now a Distinguished Fellow, and the former chairman of CNN and former editor of TIME magazine.
 He is currently an advisory partner at Perella Weinberg, a financial services firm based in New York City.

 Founded by former New Orleans First Lady Cheryl Landrieu in 2010, The New Orleans Book Festival debuted on the lawn of Milton H. Latter Memorial Library as the inaugural New Orleans Children’s Book Festival.
 Landrieu partnered with civil rights activist and educator Ruby Bridges in observance of the 50th anniversary of the desegregation of public schools.
 Landrieu envisioned a celebration of learning replete with author readings, book giveaways and literacy resources for parents.